MTTR-A: Measuring Cognitive Recovery Latency in Multi-Agent Systems: Introduction

 Classical system engineering defines reliability through metrics such as availability, mean time between failures (MTBF), and mean time to recovery (MTTR) \cite{bass2020sre}.
 These indicators were developed for deterministic infrastructures-servers, networks, or control loops-where recovery denotes restoring a failed component to service.
 In contrast, failures in modern \emph{agentic} AI systems are often cognitive: agents may continue running while reasoning drifts, memories desynchronize, or coordination deteriorates.

-As multi-agent systems (MAS) built on large language models (LLMs) become increasingly autonomous and interconnected, such cognitive faults cannot be captured by conventional observability or uptime metrics \cite{zhou2023autogen,amodei2016safety}.
-Recent surveys highlight similar reliability and coordination challenges in LLM-based MAS, underscoring the need for runtime governance and recovery mechanisms \cite{han2025llmmaschallenges,guo2024llmmasurvey}.
+As multi-agent systems (MAS) built on large language models (LLMs) become increasingly autonomous and interconnected, such cognitive faults cannot be captured by conventional runtime monitoring or uptime metrics.
+Recent surveys highlight similar reliability and coordination challenges in LLM-based MAS, underscoring the need for runtime control and recovery mechanisms \cite{han2025llmmaschallenges,guo2024llmmasurvey}.

+From an AI systems perspective, this raises a foundational question: how should reliability be defined and measured for distributed cognitive systems whose failures are semantic and coordination-driven rather than infrastructural \cite{rawal2021recent}?

 A system may remain functionally “up” while its reasoning has diverged or its safety policy degraded.
 This exposes a fundamental gap: how can we measure \emph{recovery} not of infrastructure, but of cognition itself?